 Historically, the multi-decade failures in the treatment of neurodegenerative diseases such as PD result from a lack of understanding of the biochemistry of the disease processes involved.
 Neurodegeneration is marked by a progressive degeneration and loss of function of neurons which send and receive signals from the brain.
 Historically, the cause of a neurodegenerative disease was thought to be a "plaque" made up of a misfolded and/or aggregated protein(s).
 The Company has taken a different approach, by identifying the proteins that become dysfunctional in a disease pathway and seeking to understand how a dysfunctional protein causes disease.
-Using this strategy, the Company believes it has discovered at least one enzyme that plays a pivotal role in the disease process for PD, c-Abl.
+Using this strategy, the Company believes it has discovered at least one enzyme, c-Abl, that plays a pivotal role in the disease process for PD, c-Abl.
 The Company has developed a novel protein kinase inhibitor against c-Abl, which it believes can alter the disease course for PD.

 In addition to programs in PD, the Company's platform drug discovery and delivery technologies identified additional opportunities, including a potential treatment for bacterial or viral infections in the brain using a single agent at fixed dose, and an oncology opportunity in stable-phase Chronic Myelogenous Leukemia, or CML.
 The Company's product for CML, IkT-001Pro, is a prodrug of the anticancer agent Imatinib.
 A prodrug is a compound that, after administration, is metabolized by the body into a pharmacologically active drug.
 Imatinib is an FDA designated Orphan Drug and is the standard-of-care treatment for stable-phase CML.
 The Company plans to submit an IND to initiate clinical development for IkT-001Pro in the second quarter of 2021.
 Subject to future FDA agreements related to the clinical protocol design and execution of the clinical development program and additional funding, the Company believes that clinical development of IkT-001Pro could possibly be completed in 2022.
 The Company intends to submit a new drug application, or NDA, for IkT-001Pro pursuant to Section 505(b)(2) of the Federal Food, Drug and Cosmetic Act, which specifies the requirements for approval.
-Pursuit of this oncology opportunity will seek to validate the pharmacology advantage of the Company's prodrug technology in a well understood patient population with an approved drug substance.
-If the Company succeeds in validating the advantage of IkT-001Pro in oncology, it will subsequently evaluate whether the pharmacology advantages of the prodrug could be applied to novel drug substances, such as IkT-148009.
+Pursuit of this oncology opportunity will seek to validate the pharmacology advantage of IkT-001Pro in oncology, it will subsequently evaluate whether the pharmacology advantages of the prodrug could be applied to novel drug substances, such as IkT-148009.